Highville Charter School, New Haven

 D1: Potential Compelling Question

 D1: POTENTIAL SUPPORTING QUESTIONS

-- How did he respond to the oppression he and others faced?
+- How did Lanson respond to the challenges he met?

 D2: TOOL KIT

 Set of three maps/views of New Haven.
 View individually online or download a PDF document including all three.

 D3: INQUIRY ACTIVITY

 1. Introduce the compelling question and engage students in a brief brainstorm of preliminary answers to the question.

 2. Read the National Endowment for the Humanities article by Stacey Close about William Lanson and the ConnecticutHistory.org article about the Black Governors.
 Have students annotate the articles or pull out main facts they discover about William Lanson and the Black Governors.
 Introduce the supporting questions and ask what additional questions they have following the readings.
 Discuss how they might find out more.
 Introduce the idea of using primary sources from the time to learn more.

 3. Separate the students into four working groups.
 Provide each group with one primary source to analyze: the 1815 petition to the General Assembly; set of maps and views of New Haven from 1817 and 1825; Lanson’s “notice” in the Columbian Register (focusing on the highlighted excerpt); and the Hartford Courant article.